 Yes, obviously!
-For example, while you observe a pastel orange you will be feeling rather refreshed and perhaps link the shade to be a brand for the babies.
-However, while you see any dark brown-orange, you might be feeling rather depressing.
+For example, while you observe a pastel orange, you will be feeling rather refreshed and perhaps link the shade to be a brand for the babies.
+However, when you see any dark brown-orange, you might feel rather depressed.

-What is going to happen in case orange is combined with other shades?
+What is going to happen if case orange is combined with other shades?

 Will there be any modification in the choice of orange color while working with various companies?

 In spite of the fact that colors are going to vary from one industry to another, it is feasible that one particular color shows up on the brand identity of various companies.

 For instance, orange has been used by e-commerce businesses, food and beverage companies, television channels, design programs, vehicle manufacturers, courier services, universities, and so forth.